microsoft/cpprestsdk/Release/libs/websocketpp/tutorials/utility_client/utility_client.md

 A new WebSocket connection is initiated via a three step process.
 First, a connection request is created by `endpoint::get_connection(uri)`.
 Next, the connection request is configured.
 Lastly, the connection request is submitted back to the endpoint via `endpoint::connect()` which adds it to the queue of new connections to make.

 > ###### Terminology `connection_ptr`
 > WebSocket++ keeps track of connection related resources using a reference counted shared pointer.
 The type of this pointer is `endpoint::connection_ptr`.
 A `connection_ptr` allows direct access to information about the connection and allows changing connection settings.
-Because of this direct access and their internal resource management role within the library it is not safe to for end applications to use `connection_ptr` except in the specific circumstances detailed below.
+Because of this direct access and their internal resource management role within the library it is not safe for end applications to use `connection_ptr` except in the specific circumstances detailed below.
 >
 > **When is it safe to use `connection_ptr`?**
 > - After `endpoint::get_connection(...)` and before `endpoint::connect()`: `get_connection` returns a `connection_ptr`.
 It is safe to use this pointer to configure your new connection.
 Once you submit the connection to `connect` you may no longer use the `connection_ptr` and should discard it immediately for optimal memory management.